eveld/git-fundamentals/instructions/04_understanding_history/git_log.md

 git log
 </instruqt-code>

-This shows:
-- Full commit hash (40 characters)
-- Author name and email
-- Date and time
-- Commit message
+This shows the full commit hash (40 characters), author name and email, date and time, and the commit message.
+It's comprehensive but verbose.

 ## Compact View